Semyon Timoshenko: The Winter War

-World War II

 1941–1942

 In the weeks before the German invasion of the Soviet Union, Timoshenko and Zhukov were worried by reports that German planes were crossing the Soviet border at least 10 times a day, and on 13 June, they asked Stalin for permission to put the troops on the western border on high alert, but were overruled because Stalin was convinced that there would be no German invasion before spring 1942.

 General Ivan Boldin, deputy commander on the western front, recounted in memoirs published 20 years later that early in the morning of the invasion, on 22 June, when several towns in Belarus, including Grodno, were being bombed, aircraft destroyed on the ground, troops were being strafed, and German paratroopers were landing behind Red Army lines, Timoshenko rang him with an instruction that "no action is to be taken against the Germans without our knowledge ...
 Comrade Stalin has forbidden to open artillery fire against the Germans".

 On 23 June, Timoshenko was named chairman of Stavka, the Soviet Armed Forces High Command.
 In July 1941, Stalin replaced Timoshenko as Defense Commissar and Stavka's chairman.
 At the same time, the Western Front was divided into three sectors, with Timoshenko put in command of the Central Front to supervise a fighting retreat from the border to Smolensk.
 The Northern Front was commanded by Voroshilov, and the Southwestern Front by Budyonny, both of whom were removed by Stalin for incompetence after only a few weeks.
 Timoshenko was transferred to Ukraine in September to replace Budyonny and restore order at the gates of Kiev.
 On 23 October, the Soviets made Timoshenko command the entire southern half of the Eastern Front and Georgy Zhukov command the northern half.
-In November and December 1941, Timoshenko organized major counter offensives in the Rostov region, as well as carving a bridgehead into German defenses south of Kharkiv in January 1942.
+In November and December 1941, Timoshenko organized major counter-offensives in the Rostov region, as well as carving a bridgehead into German defenses south of Kharkiv in January 1942.